-There have been plenty of highly skilled and talented individuals with a counterproductive attitude about their roles and responsibilities.
-They simply won't work out.
+Plenty of highly skilled and talented individuals have had a counterproductive attitude about their roles and responsibilities.
+They won't work out.

 As a manager, I can recall an interview process with two candidates.
 One displayed a natural ability to communicate, was engaging, and clearly demonstrated the core competencies we were looking for in a new rep.